justmoon/dassie/packages/lib-reactive/README.md

 > Effects all the way down!

 The reactor will pass an `EffectContext` to the effect as the first parameter.
 This is how the effect interacts with the reactive context.
-For example, we can use it to instantiate further effects with the method `use`.
+For example, we can use it to instantiate further effects with the method `run`.

 ```ts
 createReactor((sig) => {